ChakraborttySouvik/Real-time-road-lane-and-Human-detection-using-OpenCV-and-YOLO/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any questions or feedback, please contact [your email@example.com].
+For any questions or feedback, please contact [Souvik.chakrabortty123@gmail.com]

-javascript
-Copy code

-Replace placeholders like `yourusername` and `your email@example.com` with your actual GitHub username and contact email.
-This `README.md` file provides a clear and comprehensive guide for users to understand, set up, and run your project.